NASA-PDS/naif-pds4-bundler/docs/source/32_step_2_npb_setup.rst

 provided in, the source of, and the accuracy of each kind of kernel included in the data set.

-Preparing the SPICEDS file is very easily done by starting with an existing SPICEDS file from an existing archive and starting by changing just a few words in it (such as mission name and acronym, publication dates, etc).
+Preparing the SPICEDS file is very easily done by taking an existing SPICEDS file from an existing archive and changing just a few words in it (such as mission name and acronym, publication dates, etc).
 NPB provides a set of SPICEDS examples that can be found on ``tests/naif_pds4_bundler/data/spiceds_<sc>.html`` where ``<sc>`` is the mission